claus-codes/tutorials/README.md

 ```
 Variables can be declared without an initial value.
 The variable `emptyVar` gets a special *empty value* called [`undefined`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined), which means it has not been given a value.

-Empty values are discussed in [Lesson 4: Boolean values, comparisons and conditional operations](#lesson-4-boolean-values-comparisons-and-conditional-operations).
+Empty values are discussed in more detail in [Lesson 4: Boolean values, comparisons and conditional operations](#lesson-4-boolean-values-comparisons-and-conditional-operations).

 ### Logging variables